Online Master’s in Sustainability ScienceGrowing Resilient Communities

 PC 6023 Ethical Practice and Policy

 This course will investigate some of the ethical dimensions of a life in professional science, examining dimensions of environmental and natural resource science and policy in the context of globalization, global change, and climate change.
 The course builds on the communications skill set of the science communication course by including a module on the role of science in society.
 Students critically evaluate the ethical dimensions of common scientific practice and policy issues related to sustainability and natural resources.

 Environmental Science and Sustainability Core

 SS 5113 Thinking in Systems

 Ecological, economic, and social systems have complex interactions which can make management inherently difficult.
 Students will examine examples of these systems from both a top-down and bottom-up perspective.
-From a top-down perspective, student will use statistical tools to mine information about systems, as understanding system patterns and measures can help managers anticipate how systems will change under natural or artificially applied modifications.
+From a top-down perspective, students will use statistical tools to mine information about systems, as understanding system patterns and measures can help managers anticipate how systems will change under natural or artificially applied modifications.
 In some cases, modifying these interactions (due to variation in environment or natural or applied pressures) can produce unexpected results.
 Therefore, students will also examine systems from a bottom-up perspective, using quantitative tools to model systems and examine their responses under changing conditions.